OccultParrot/AnthraSheets/README.md

 # 🧬 AntraSheets

-**AntraSheets** is a web-based application for generating structured character sheets focused on **anthropology** — the study of humans and their traits, cultures, and lineage.
-It’s designed to help with roleplay, worldbuilding, or creative character design in speculative biology, sci-fi, fantasy, or historical settings.
+**AntraSheets** is a web-based application for generating structured character sheets specifically for the **Anthrax Path of Titans (PoT) server**.
+It streamlines the entire process of documenting genetics, appearance, milestones, and family lineage — all in a clean, easy-to-use format.

 You can access the live website here: [https://www.anthrasheets.com/](https://www.anthrasheets.com/)